maciekx7/MovieStore_SwiftUI/README.md

 # MovieStore_SwiftUIapp
-My first app made in SwifUI
+MovieStore is made in SwiftUI with elements of UIKit (such as UIImagePicker)

 ## Functionality
 You can store there Movies, Books and Series which you've seen or you want to see.
 You can rate it and put a review.
 You can add custom Image or leave default Image connected with choosen category.